Ingredients

 Instructions

-11. Transfer to an airtight container and store at room temperature for up to 3 days or in the freezer for up to a 2 months.
+- Transfer to an airtight container for storage.
+Thanks to their high honey content, they should keep at room temperature for a week or two, in the refrigerator for up to 3 weeks or in the freezer for up to 3 months.